strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

+* Add a form on the home to access a quiz by its uuid
 * Add quiz menu entry
 * Add time to answer for each question + direct link with question in the result page